Bielov-Team-Track/devops/docker/README.md

 # Docker Infrastructure Setup

-This directory contains Docker Compose configurations for running the Volleyer microservices.
+This directory contains Docker Compose configurations for running the Spike microservices.

 ## Prerequisites

 -   Docker Desktop installed and running
 -   AWS account with credentials (for S3 and SES services)

 ## Development Setup